vrrusso/stop_cheater_bot/README.md

     ./cheat <letter>

-And the bot will return you with a message containing words of some categories
+And the bot will return you with a message containing words of some categories.

 # Run the source code